SinaBYR/lpic1book/content/1091_fundamentals_of_internet_protocols.md

 | 172.16-31.0-255.0-255 | 1M IPs |
 | 10.0-255.0-255.0-255 | 16M IPs |

-Any one can use any of these IPs on her devices as long as it is not connected directly to the internet.
+Any one can use any of these IPs on their devices as long as it is not connected directly to the internet.
 Have a look at this example:

 ```text
                                                                                               XXXXXX